-Leaders can manage the impressions they make by honing their nonverbal behaviors.
-Encourage employees.
-Complimenting your employees can create harmony and inspire assertiveness.
+Leaders can manage their first impressions by honing their nonverbal behaviors.
+They can also encourage employees – Complimenting your employees can create harmony and inspire assertiveness.
 When leaders camouflage through constant criticism and bias, employees may feel defensive and hesitate to engage.

 Making judgments is something that we all do every day.
 Leaders have a moral responsibility to ensure that they judge fairly.
 Often, leaders may have limited information and may have to make an immediate decision.
 It is during these times that leaders must make sure they do not allow personal bias or stereotypes cloud their judgment.